Introduction

 National Waterways

-The National Waterways Act, 2016 declared 111 rivers and waterways as National Waterways.
-As of November 2025, 32 National Waterways are operational, spanning 14 states.
-India plans to make 47 new National Waterways operational by 2027.
+The National Waterways Act, 2016 declared 111 rivers and waterways as National Waterways (5 pre-existing + 106 new).
+As of May 2025, 29 National Waterways are operational across multiple states.
+India plans to operationalise an additional 47 new National Waterways by 2027 (across 23 states and 4 UTs); inland waterway cargo volume is projected to reach 156 MTPA by FY26.

 | Waterway | River/Route | Length (km) | States | Status |